ABS reveals big rise in Gympie homeless population

 "These people don't go looking for help until they're laying in the park and it's getting cold at around 7-8pm."

-The Royal Hotel has continued to work with Community Action Gympie manager Michelle Hind to obtain the backpack beds, which are free to recipients but cost $100 each to supply.
+The Royal Hotel has continued to work with Community Action Gympie manager Michelle Hine to obtain the backpack beds, which are free to recipients but cost $100 each to supply.

-Ms Hind said that Community Action, a not-for-profit organisation working to provide community housing, financial counselling and support services to those in need, had received 26 enquiries for housing in the past month.
+Ms Hine said that Community Action, a not-for-profit organisation working to provide community housing, financial counselling and support services to those in need, had received 26 enquiries for housing in the past month.

 Ms Lowe said donation tins at the hotel bars were pivotal in their ability to provide the swags.